sutanu70/Segmentation/README.md

 ```

 Downloaded weak annotations were created using Matlab and because of that labels are sometimes stored with one channel and other times with three channels.
-Similarly to [https://github.com/martinkersner/train-DeepLab#data-conversions](strong annotations) we have to convert all labels to the same one channel format.
+Similarly to [strong annotations](https://github.com/martinkersner/train-DeepLab#data-conversions) we have to convert all labels to the same one channel format.
 In order to cope with it I recommend you to use Matlab script *convert_weak_labels.m* (if anybody knows how to perform the same conversion using python I would be really interested) which is stored in $DEEPLAB directory.
 Before running script you have to specify path to datasets on line 3.